logo

 Projected Job Growth

-Projections show that radiologic technologists and technicians will see job growth of an estimated 2.4% between 2018 and 2028.5 Nationwide job growth for radiologic techs, according to the Bureau of Labor Statistics (BLS), is expected to be more significant at 9% over the same 10-year period.5 According to the BLS, as of 2020, an estimated 440 radiologic technologists were working in Vermont, earning an average salary of $64,460per year.6 The BLS does not track occupational data for limited scope x-ray technicians.
+Projections estimate that radiologic technologists and technicians in Vermont will see job growth of 9.1% between 2020 and 2030.5 Nationwide job growth for radiologic techs, according to the Bureau of Labor Statistics (BLS), is expected at 8.6% over the same 10-year period.5 According to the BLS, as of 2022, an estimated 510 radiologic technologists were working in Vermont, earning an average salary of $70,720 per year.6 The BLS does not track occupational data for limited scope x-ray technicians.
 However, limited scope technicians typically earn less than fully-licensed radiologic technicians due to the lower educational requirements and work responsibilities.
-Radiologic techs find employment at hospitals, doctors’ offices, imaging facilities, and other medical facilities in Vermont, such as Springfield Medical Care Systems, the University of Vermont Medical Center, Rutland Regional Medical Center, and Northwestern Medical Center.
+Radiologic techs find employment at hospitals, doctors’ offices, imaging facilities, and other medical facilities in Vermont, such as North Star Health, the University of Vermont Health Network, Rutland Regional Medical Center, and Northwestern Medical Center of St. Albans.

 Vermont Radiologic Technologist Salary by Metro Area